d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/gmock_faq.md

 Back to the original questions: why does gMock search the expectations (and `ON_CALL`s) from back to front?
-Because this allows a user to set up a mock's behavior for the common case early (e.g. in the mock's constructor or the test fixture's set-up phase) and customize it with more specific rules later.
+Because this allows a user to set up a mock's behavior for the common case early (e.g_. in the mock's constructor or the test fixture's set-up phase) and customize it with more specific rules later.
 If gMock searches from front to back, this very useful pattern won't be possible.